petrusmatiros/KapitalKompassen/README.md

 https://kapitalkompassen.web.app/

 ## Project description
 An intuitive and modern web app to simplify your investment planning and calculate your investments goals with ease.
-KapitalKompassen is a personal finance tool based that is tailored for people with ISK saving accounts in Sweden
+KapitalKompassen is a personal finance tool, tailored for people with ISK saving accounts in Sweden

 ## Installation